-- What did you learn from Esther's experiences with puberty? - Who will you talk to when you have questions about puberty and growing up?
+- What did you learn from Mutoni's experiences with puberty? - Who will you talk to when you have questions about puberty and growing up?

-Story 3 Making great decisions
+Story 3 Making Great Decisions

-Esther and her younger cousin go to the borehole to fetch water in the mornings.
+Mutoni and her younger cousin go to the borehole to fetch water in the mornings.
 One day her cousin confides in her.
 "I heard that I will get bad stomach pains in the future.
 Should I be afraid?"

-Before talking with her Aunt, Esther would have been embarrassed to share experiences with her cousin.
+Before talking with her mum, Mutoni would have been embarrassed to share experiences with her cousin.
 But now she thinks about what to do.
 She decides to share her experiences.
 It is an easy decision.

-Esther explains that this is monthly bleeding.
+Mutoni explains that this is monthly bleeding.
 She said, "Do not be afraid or embarrassed about body changes.
 Ask me or a trusted adult anytime you have a question or concern."